Down Royal and Metcollect Ltd saddle up for the final fixture of 2024

 This year’s event will feature the thrilling Metcollect Oil Recycling Hunters Steeplechase, promising an unforgettable day filled with electrifying racing action and festive cheer.

-“Spending Boxing Day at Down Royal is the perfect way to celebrate the season, creating lasting memories with friends and family – truly capturing the essence of Christmas."
+“Spending Boxing Day at Down Royal is the perfect way to celebrate the season, creating lasting memories with friends and family – truly capturing the essence of Christmas.
+We’re looking forward to a thrilling day of top-tier racing to close out the year in style!”

 Gates for the Boxing Day Races at Down Royal will open at 10.30am with the first race taking place at 11.40am.